REQUIREMENTS AND CAMPUS GUIDE

 School Type: Liberal Arts/Ivy League

 Cornell University is an Ivy League university in Ithaca, New York.
-Founded in 1865, it is one of only ten private Land Grant universities in the U.S. Cornell has the largest undergraduate population of any Ivy League university with over 15,000 students.
-Here’s everything else you need to know about Cornell!
+Founded in 1865, it is one of only ten private Land Grant universities in the U.S..
+Cornell has the largest undergraduate population of any Ivy League university with just under 15,000 students.
+Here’s everything you need to know about Cornell!

 Where is Cornell?

-Cornell’s main campus is in Ithaca, New York.
+Cornell’s main campus is located in Ithaca, New York.
 Ithaca is a classic college town in New York’s Finger Lakes region.
 Ithaca boasts a lively farmers market and nationally-ranked restaurants as well as a nearby lake and forest trails.
-If you’re more of a city person, attending Cornell doesn’t mean you’ll be required to spend all your time in a woodsy, quiet town for four years; the bustling city of Syracuse is just an hour’s drive away.
+If you’re more of a city person, attending Cornell doesn’t mean you’ll be trapped in a woodsy, quiet town for four years; the bustling city of Syracuse is just an hour’s drive away.

 Cornell also has satellite campuses all around the world— medical schools in Manhattan and Qatar and an agricultural technology school in Geneva, NY.
-Through the Cornell in Rome program, students can spend a semester or entire year studying architecture, visual arts, art history; urban studies, and Italian all while going on field trips throughout Italy.
-While not a Cornell requirement, the university also offers programs and internships all throughout New York City and through Cornell Washington DC,
+Through the Cornell in Rome program, students can spend a semester or an entire year studying architecture, visual arts, art history, urban studies, and Italian all while going on field trips throughout Italy.
+Cornell also offers programs and internships in New York City and Washington DC.

 What is Cornell’s student body like?

 During the 2020-2021 academic year, Cornell University admitted 5,836 students to the Class of 2025.
 Cornell received 17,000 more applications than the previous cycle: an increase from 51,500 to 67,000+.